 “I’ve been a nurse for 12 years and always knew from my first placement that I wanted to work in the community, each day is different and I feel it is a privilege to go into people’s homes.

 Team Manager for Beacon Community Nurses, Charlotte Wharton said:

 “I am really pleased Hannah has received this award and recognition for her hard work.
 She is a valuable member of the team and is always willing to share her knowledge and skills to help the development of team.”

 Hannah joins Chris Sykes, a Complex Case Manager at Care Plus Group as the organisations other Queen’s Nurse.

-The Queen’s Nursing Institute’s (QNI’s) Autumn Awards Ceremony was held on 30th October at the Royal Garden Hotel, Kensington, London where Chris and 120 other Queen’s Nurses from across the country received their Queen’s Nurse title.
-Chris was presented with a certificate and badge and can now use Queen’s Nurse or QN after her name and attend networking meetings with other Queen’s Nurses.
+The Queen’s Nursing Institute’s (QNI’s) Awards Ceremony was held on 25th June in London where Hannah and 120 other Queen’s Nurses from across the country received their Queen’s Nurse title.
+Hannah was presented with a certificate and badge from Stephen McGann, from Call the Midwife and can now use Queen’s Nurse or QN after her name and attend networking meetings with other Queen’s Nurses.